ioannamanolopoulou/ioannamanolopoulou.github.io/_pages/about.md

 News
 ======

+* I am delighted to have been appointed Associate Director (starting in 2022) of the [HDRUK-Turing PhD programme](https://www.hdruk.ac.uk/careers-in-health-data-science/phd-programme/).
 * [Three Teaching Assistantships](https://www.ucl.ac.uk/statistics/prospective-postgraduates/studentships) announced at the Department of Statistical Science with starting date January 2022.
 * [Applications for the 2022-23 HDRUK-Turing PhD programme in Health Data Science](https://www.hdruk.ac.uk/careers-in-health-data-science/phd-programme/) are now open!
 * [Alberto Caron](https://albicaron.github.io/) to start his Turing Enrichment period in January 2022.